Categories

 Linear Discriminant Analysis

-The QDA performs a quadratic discriminant analysis (QDA).
-QDA is closely related to linear discriminant analysis (LDA), where it is assumed that the measurements are normally distributed.
+The QDA performs a Quadratic Discriminant Analysis (QDA).
+QDA is closely related to Linear Discriminant Analysis (LDA), where it is assumed that the measurements are normally distributed.
 Unlike LDA however, in QDA there is no assumption that the covariance of each of the classes is identical.

 Regularized Discriminant Analysis